 Public Input Received

-The list of lands under consideration for lease was available for public input from January 30, 2017 through March 31, 2017.
+The list of lands being offered for lease was available for public input from January 30, 2017 through March 31, 2017.
 The DNR received four letters via email.
 They are posted here in a compressed zip file:

 The documents are available in alternative formats.
 The documents are also available for viewing in the DNR Central Office in St. Paul.
 Please contact us at: MMLeaseSale.firstname.lastname@example.org or 651-259-5959 if you would like to view the documents or would like them in an alternative format.